buildout/buildout/doc/topics/variables-extending-and-substitutions.rst

         --port ${:port}
         --name ${:_buildout_section_name_}

-Value substitutions in the base section are applied after it's application as a macro, so the substitutions are applied using data from the sections that used the macro (using the ``<`` option).
+Value substitutions in the base section are applied after its application as a macro, so the substitutions are applied using data from the sections that used the macro (using the ``<`` option).